 Samples 162.65 and 241 m (CO)

-Provisional lithostratigraphy: Evieux Fm.
+Provisional lithostratigraphy: Condroz fm.

 Interpreted age: early-middle Late Famennian

 Confidence of age-interpretation: high

 The assemblage from this sample is characterized by elements of the early-middle Late Famennian GF-Zone.
 The few spinose cavate forms that are recorded at this level more closely resemble Grandispora gracilis.
 The Rugospora flexuosa – versabilis complex is absent.
 Instead, trilete spores fit within the genus Retusotriletes (e.g., R. planus, R. incohatus and R. maculatus).
 A comparable, yet even more poorly preserved assemblage is encountered at 241 m depth.